-A black police truck carried two dead bodies to the morgue at a government hospital.
+Two dead bodies were carried by a black police truck to the morgue at a government hospital.
 Just an hour ago, both of them were in a luxury car that sped along the Federal Highway.
-Half an hour earlier, they had left a nightclub after having fun with women and liquor.
+Half an hour ago, they had left a nightclub after having fun with liquor.

 Why this fatal incident had occured?
 Is this a way to end a life?

-Dead bodies are closed with plastic before being brought to morgue.
-Source: http://perigitimur.blogspot.com.
+Figure 1 : Dead bodies are closed with plastic before being brought to morgue.

 In a case of fatal accident like this, autopsy examination will be conducted.
 The autopsy is performed to find out the reason why the accident happened.